-Memorizing your 24 word seed phrase is a valid method to secure your wallet backup.
-It's great way to have your seed with you at all times and can come in handy when traveling.
+Memorizing your 12-24 word recovery seed phrase is a valid method to secure your wallet backup.
+It's great way to have your recovery phrase with you at all times and can come in handy when traveling.
 It can even be a backup to your physical backup (or vice versa).

 But did you know memorizing is actually the easy part.
 Creating an effective tool to help you memorize is hard.